n8jadams/crypto-counter/README.md

 # CryptoCounter
 A little PWA that helps you track your cryptocurrency portfolio with the help of the Coingecko API.

-NOTE: This is just a fun little side project to help me learn how to write buildless preact sites, dexie.js, and some of the nuances of iOS Safari and PWAs.
+NOTE: This is just a fun little side project to help me learn how to write buildless preact sites, IndexedDB, and some of the nuances of iOS Safari and PWAs.

 ## Requirements
 1. Node